 Search our directory

-With the proliferation of beer gardens in the city, it's no surprise brands have picked up on the trend.
+NEW YORK With the proliferation of beer gardens in the city, it's no surprise brands have picked up on the trend.
 On July 13, New Balance took to 620 Loft & Garden for a launch that featured brews and light fare.
 The Boston-based footwear company hosted the event at the indoor-outdoor venue to introduce editors to its latest line, a collection of lightweight shoes, dubbed NewSky, made from recycled polyethylene terephthalate—the kind of plastic used in soda bottles—and served organic microbrews to underscore the product's eco-friendly concept.

 Designed and produced by MKG, a couple of whimsical touches kept the evening gathering relatively informal.
 On the short cocktail tables beside the white-cushioned chairs dotted around the open-air garden, shoes held small floral arrangements, while a topiary in the shape of New Balance's logo and NewSky's branding decorated the pool area.
 And rather than pass beer from behind a main bar, the producers created small stations emblazoned with the collection's tagline “Reduce, Reuse, and Recycle” for waitstaff to serve the products from three local brewers.